Twitter under Elon Musk: Promotion of state-controlled media

 On April 6, 2023, Twitter reversed its official policy stating that the platform would not "recommend or amplify" the content of state-controlled media entities.
 According to an analysis by the Digital Forensic Research Lab, the change had already taken effect since around March 29, when Twitter stopped filtering government accounts in Russia, China and Iran.
 These accounts, such as those managed by Russia's RT, have a significant presence on the platform.
 Following the change, which enabled the accounts to be algorithmically promoted by Twitter, their follower count quickly rose.

 Promotion of conservative content

-A computational analysis published on November 1, 2024, found potential algorithmic bias on Twitter in favour of Republican Party supporters.
+A computational analysis published on November 1, 2024, found potential algorithmic bias on X in favour of Republican Party supporters.
 The study, which looked at more than 56,000 posts, identified a system-wide "structural break" on the platform around July 13, 2024, a date which coincides with Elon Musk's endorsement of Donald Trump in the 2024 US presidential election.
-From that point on, Elon Musk and other Republican commentators saw increased visibility for their tweets.
+From that point on, Elon Musk and other Republican commentators saw increased visibility for their posts.
 According to the researchers behind the study, this "could imply an algorithmic adjustment".
-On January 17, 2025, the European Commission requested to see Twitter's internal documentation about its algorithms "and any recent changes made to it", following accusations of manipulation benefitting far-right viewpoints.
+On January 17, 2025, the European Commission requested to see X's internal documentation about its algorithms "and any recent changes made to it", following accusations of manipulation benefitting far-right viewpoints.